Last month, GreenSportsBlog ran a two-part series on the Greening of Golf (click here for Part 1 and here for Part 2.)

 Can golf courses really tear out grass and not affect the game?
 According to Flaccus’ article, the answer is yes–and doing so may help them stay in business: “Some golf courses already are spending up to $500,000 a year on water to maintain [an] oasis look.
 Country clubs also realize that the sight of great expanses of perfect grass won’t sit well with the public when people are being asked to take four-minute showers, flush less and let their own lawns wither.
 [Thus,] many of California’s more than 860 golf courses have jumped at turf reduction rebate programs run by water agencies.
 The programs offer $2 to $3 for every square foot of turf removed.”
 Course superintendents say they can easily dig up to 25 acres of grass adjacent to the fairways and around the clubhouse without affecting the game one bit.

-Who knew?
 Of course, if the drought continues unabated, then turf reduction measures may well end up being much more severe and have an impact on the game itself.

 Golfers walk past dry vegetation at the El Niguel Country Club in Laguna Niguel, Calif.
 Pressed by the fourth year of bone-dry weather and state-mandated water cuts, some of the poshest courses in California are ceding back to nature some of their manicured green grass and letting the turf they don’t rip up turn just a little bit brown.
 (Photo credit: Gregory Bull, AP)